 You may have recently heard about the World Health Organization’s announcement regarding processed meats being carcinogenic or cancer-causing.
 Here are the top three things you should know about this announcement.

 Everything is better with cheese, right?
 If you live life with this as your motto, let us assure you, you are not alone.
 After years and years stuffing things with it and melting it on top of our favorite dishes, we thought it was time to learn more about the history of one of our favorite foods.
 To find out more about the history of cheese, we chatted with Paul S. Kindstedt, PhD, from the Department of Nutrition and Food Sciences at the University of Vermont.

 We all that Peter Piper picked a peck of pickled peppers, but what does pickled mean?

-Dennis Savaiano, PhD, is a Professor of Nutrition Science at Purdue University.
-To get to know Dr. Savaiano, Best Food Facts asked him a few questions.
+Don Schaffner, PhD, is a distinguished professor and extension specialist in food science at Rutgers University.
+To get to know Don, we asked him a few questions.

 Furan is a food chemical that is gaining attention.
 It is most notably found in coffee, but it has also been detected in canned foods including soups, sauces, pasta and processed baby food.
 Dr. Carl Winter, Extension Food Toxicologist and Vice Chair of the Department of Food Science and Technology at the University of California-Davis, stepped up to answer our questions about this chemical.

 As Halloween is approaching we always hear about different myths and superstitions.
 Check out these 4 “spooky” myths explained by Registered Dietitian, Sarah Downs.